Abimaelh/Abimaelh/README.md

 I'm [**Abimael**](https://abimaelh.github.io/), a master's student in computational linguistics at the University of Washington.

-I am currently working on a tool that would help developmental psychologists cut down the time it takes to annotate child speech data.
-Previously, I was a lab manager at the University of Pennslyvania where I led eye-tracking studies on children's understanding of verb predicates.
+I'm currently developing a tool to help developmental psychologists streamline the annotation of child speech data.
+Previously, I managed a research lab at the University of Pennsylvania, leading eye-tracking studies on how children comprehend verb predicates.

+My interest lie in building language technologies that enhance accessibility — such as speech-based search tools, improved machine translation, and more natural text-to-speech systems.
 <!--
 **Abimaelh/Abimaelh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.